Challenge International de Tourisme 1930: Circuit over Europe

 The contest in 1930 was the only Challenge, in which a rally was the opening phase.
 It was a 7560 km circuit over Europe, with compulsory stops at: Berlin – Braunschweig – Frankfurt – Reims – Saint-Inglevert – Bristol – London – Saint-Inglevert – Paris – Poitiers – Pau – Zaragoza – Madrid – Seville – Zaragoza – Barcelona – Nimes – Lyon – Lausanne – Bern – Munich – Vienna – Prague – Breslau (Wrocław) – Poznań – Warsaw – Königsberg (Kaliningrad) – Danzig (Gdańsk) – Berlin.
 Distances ranged from 77.5 km (Lausanne – Bern) to 410 km (Danzig – Berlin).
 In spite of attempts of many pilots at being the first man home, it was not a race, but rather a reliability test.
 A regularity of flights was the most important factor, the second was a cruise speed (minimal cruise speed had to be 80 km/h for Class I aircraft or 60 km/h for lighter Class II aircraft.
 Cruise speeds above 175/155 km/h respectively did not give extra points).
 The average speed was judged on flying time, so a competitor had to have his log book signed as soon after landing as possible.
 A competitor was given 75 points for regularity, which were mulcted for spending nights off the control airfield or not covering any stage in a day.
 One night outside the control or arrival after the official closing time (8 p.m.) costed 15 points, two nights – 45 points, and three failures to reach the control caused a disqualification.
 Also, for failing to fly any stage in a day, a competitor would lose 10 points, and for the second time – another 20 points.
 The original time limit for the return to Berlin was 4 p.m. on July 31, but it got extended later for some crews, due to bad weather in Pau.
 Apart from 75 points for regularity, up to 195 points could be gained for a high cruise speed.
-Comparing with 1929 competition, the rally could bring only 54% of maximum number of points (in 1929 – 72%), what meant more stress on technical trials.
+Compared with the 1929 competition, the rally could bring only 54% of maximum number of points (in 1929 – 72%), which meant more stress on technical trials.

 The crews took off between 9 and 9.59 AM on Sunday, July 20, from Berlin-Tempelhof.
 Despite poor weather, on the first day, fifteen crews reached Saint-Inglevert near Calais, 1058 km away (among them, 6 British crews, 4 French, 3 Polish and only 2 German).
-One Spanish and one Polish crew damaged aircraft (CASA C-1 and PWS-52) and had to withdraw, the other Pole from the fastest group Tadeusz Karpiński (RWD-4) got ill from appendicitis.
+One Spanish and one Polish crew damaged their aircraft (CASA C-1 and PWS-52) and had to withdraw, the other Pole from the fastest group Tadeusz Karpiński (RWD-4) got ill from appendicitis.
 On July 21 the weather enabled flying only about mid-day, but then most crews flew over the English Channel, and the fastest 23 planes managed to return to France.
 Three British and three French crews reached Paris that day, flying 843,5 km.
-One French crew destroyed the plane during forced landing (PM XI), several other planes got damaged on that or the previous day, but could be repaired.
+One French crew destroyed the plane during a forced landing (PM XI), several other planes got damaged on that or the previous day, but could be repaired.